UTFCast Pro User Manual

 UTFCast Pro supports two command line modes, one is the Windows Application Command Line Mode, and the other one is the Console Command Line Mode.

-The Windows Application Command Line Mode can run in GUI mode which shows the current status of a session, and can interact with a user to pause or stop the session.
-It can also run in Quiet mode which does not generate an interface for a user to control the session, and can perfectly work with a System Service in the background.
+The Windows Application Command Line Mode of UTFCast Pro supports two modes: GUI mode and Quiet mode.
+In GUI mode, the current status of a session is displayed and the user can interact with the interface to pause or stop the session.
+In Quiet mode, no interface is displayed and the program can work with a System Service in the background.

 The Console Command Line Mode provides a text-only interface that runs in a console window, such as a System Command Line Prompt Window, or a Powershell Window.

-Most features provided in both modes are the same, and in many cases they can be used instead of each other.
-However, they run in different contexts and may provide different conveniences in different cases.
+Most features provided in both modes are the same, but they run in different contexts and may provide different conveniences in different situations.

 The command line syntax for UTFCast Pro is: